-Home | About | Blog | Galleries | Guestbook | Portfolio | Images in Print | Links
+Home | About | Blog | Galleries | Image Sales | Portfolio | Images in Print | Awards | Links

 Equipment

-For macro photography I use a Sigma 150mm macro lens, a Canon MP-E 65mm macro lens and a Canon 60mm macro lens.
-Generally, I use the Sigma 150 for larger insects (e.g. dragonflies, butterflies) or fungi, using natural light.
-I use the MP-E 65mm lens and the Canon 60mm lens with a Canon MT-24EX macro flash gun with lots of home made diffusion.
-Since the MP-E 65mm has a minimum magnification of 1:1, any insect larger than a Bluebottle fly (for example!) will struggle to fit into frame.
+I use the MP-E 65mm lens and the Tamron 60mm lens with a Canon MT-24EX macro flash gun with lots of home made diffusion (see here for more information on my flash diffusion).
+Since the MP-E 65mm has a minimum magnification of 1:1, any insect larger than a Bluebottle fly will struggle to fit into frame.
 I therefore use the 60mm lens in those situations since that lens has a maximum magnification of 1:1 yet still has the short working distance of the MP-E 65 which suits the MT-24 flashgun.

-- a sturdy tripod, I currently use a Manfrotto 055XB and for macro I use a Manfrotto 410 Junior Geared Head, great for fine adjustments
+I currently use a Manfrotto 055XB and for macro I use a Manfrotto 410 Junior Geared Head, great for fine adjustments

 For non-macro subjects I use a Canon 400mm f5.6 L prime lens and virtually all of my bird and mammal images were taken with this lens.